Sharna Burgess: Career

 For season 20, Burgess was paired with combat veteran and motivational speaker, Noah Galloway.
 The pair made it to the finals and finished in third place.
 For season 21, she was paired with Backstreet Boys singer Nick Carter.
 The couple made it to the finals and ended in second place behind winners Bindi Irwin, and her partner Derek Hough.
 For season 22, she was paired with NFL player Antonio Brown.
 The couple made it to the semi-finals but were eliminated and finished in 4th place.
 For season 23, Burgess was partnered with race car driver James Hinchcliffe.
-Due to a knee injury from the previous week's dress rehearsal, Burgess had to sit out during week 8-9.
+Due to a knee injury from the previous week's dress rehearsal, Burgess had to sit out during week 8–9.
 Jenna Johnson substituted for her as Hinchcliffe's partner.
 The couple made it to the finals, and finished in 2nd place behind winners Laurie Hernandez and her partner Valentin Chmerkovskiy.

 For season 24, Burgess was partnered with professional bull rider Bonner Bolton.
 The couple were eliminated on week 8, and finished in fifth place.
 Burgess returned for season 25 and was paired with former NBA player, Derek Fisher.
 The couple were eliminated on week 4, and finished in eleventh place.
 For season 26, she was paired with NFL player Josh Norman.
 The pair made it to the finals, finishing in second place overall.
 For season 27, she was partnered with radio personality Bobby Bones.
 Despite low scores from the judges, they were consistently saved by the viewers' votes and won the competition.
 On 2 February 2019, it was announced that Burgess was joining the Australian version of the reality dancing competition series as its sole female judge.
 Burgess did not appear on season 28 of the American version.
 She returned the following year for season 29 of the American version and was partnered with actor Jesse Metcalfe.
 The couple was eliminated in the fifth week of competition and finished in 12th place.
+In Season 30, she returned with real life partner Brian Austin Green and finished 13th.